xuanswe/mini-sqlite/README.md

 # mini-sql-db
-Implement essentials of a traditional SQL database
+Implement a mini version of a traditional SQL database for learning purpose